Bratwurst sandwich with beer braised onions and beer cheese sauce

 - In a large mixing bowl combine the cheeses with the flour.
 Toss to coat thoroughly.

-- In a medium sauce pot bring 1 cup beer to a boil.
-Add garlic.
+- In a medium sauce pot saute garlic, then add 1 cup beer and bring to a boil.
+Then cut the heat.

 - While constantly stirring, slowly sprinkle in cheese.
 Wait for cheese to melt before adding more.
 If you're not patient your sauce will come out clumpy.